 The views and opinions expressed on KFSR radio programs by hosts, guests, call in listeners or chatters are solely the opinions of the original source who express them.
 They do not necessarily represent the opinions of KFSR Radio, it’s affiliates or employees, California State University, Fresno or the CSU public university system.

 KFSR can trace its origins back to Fresno State College.
 Students in the 1940′s took part in live radio theatre productions.
-After the campus moved to its current Shaw Avenue site in 1958, radio operations were directed under the auspices of what was then the Radio-TV Department.
-Eventually the radio “station” assumed the call letters KFSR, representing “Fresno State Radio.”
-However, until 1982, the station was a closed circuit “carrier current” station, broadcasting only on campus to the dorms and Student Union.
+When the campus moved to Shaw Avenue in 1958, radio operations were directed by the Radio-TV Department.
+The radio “station” assumed the call letters KFSR, representing “Fresno State Radio.”
+Until 1982, the station was a closed circuit “carrier current” station, broadcasting only on campus to the dorms and Student Union.
 On October 31, 1982 KFSR began broadcasting on 90.7 FM at 250 watts.
 The station’s original programming format included jazz, rock and specialty programs.
 In 1987 KFSR increased its power to 2600 watts.
 In 2000, the station ventured onto the internet for the first time, launching its website, (now kfsr.org).
 In September of 2003, KFSR debuted live audio streaming online via www.kfsr.org.